 Starting at a new school, while exciting, can also have some drawbacks.
 One that may be easy to overlook is the loss of familiarity that comes with it.
 Knowing the best route for getting to and from campus, where your classrooms are and the best place to camp out for a long study and homework session is always a plus.

-5. You know Rasmussen College has flexible options that work for you
+5. You know Rasmussen University has flexible options that work for you

 Balancing friends, family obligations, tricky work schedules and everything else can be a struggle alone.
 And you know first-hand how adding college coursework into the mix can increase that difficulty.

 While you may have had to make a few sacrifices along the way to make it work, Rasmussen University’s flexible approach to learning has helped you make it this far.
 You know that online classes minimize or even eliminate the amount of time you’ll spend fighting schedules to make sure you can be in the classroom at set times during the week.

 Plus, self-paced competency-based education (CBE) courses can provide even further flexibility.
 This format allows you to work ahead in classes you feel comfortable with and slow the pace down for others.
 As long as your work is completed before the term ends, you control the approach to how it gets done.
 You know the flexible options at Rasmussen University work for you already—so why risk a change?

 6. You can set a positive example for your family